Epitalon Peptide Guide: Benefits, Dosing & What to Know

 What to Expect

 Days 3-7: Sleep improvement is usually first.
 Falling asleep faster, waking up less, dreams might get vivid.
-Most people notice this within the first week.
+I noticed this around day four my first cycle.

 Days 7-14: Sleep benefits deepen.
 Some people report feeling more alert during the day.
 Not wired, just less foggy.
 Mood often improves.